 This motion gives recognition to the hard work that the Scottish Eating Disorder Interest Group and affiliated charities have done in providing vital help for those affected by Eating Disorders.
 The motion also goes on to discuss a call for all stakeholders to ensure that early intervention continues to be a priority focus.

-The parliamentary motion has achieved Cross Party support and SEDIG are delighted that support and discussion for those with eating disorders continues to be a focus within the Scottish Governments Mental Health Strategy (2017-2027).
+The parliamentary motion has achieved Cross Party support and SEDIG are delighted that support and discussion for those with eating disorders continue to be a focus within the Scottish Governments Mental Health Strategy (2017-2027).

 Sign up to our email list to stay up to date with the latest news from SEDIG